table of contents

 Brief screens estimate risk and point to the right level of support.
 Two common tools:

 • DAST-10 (Drug Abuse Screening Test): ten yes/no items; scores suggest risk bands (0 none, 1–2 low, 3–5 moderate, 6–8 substantial, 9–10 severe).
 It’s a screen—not a diagnosis—and it guides referrals and care planning.
+Using a validated tool reduces guesswork about whether self-monitoring or professional support is appropriate.

 • ASSIST-Lite (WHO): a short version that flags low, moderate, or high risk by substance and recommends brief advice or a formal assessment.
+Substance-specific risk clarification helps target interventions more precisely.

 Whatever you use, share results with a clinician who can interpret them and help you plan next steps, including safety if opioids, benzodiazepines, or alcohol are involved.
+Screening results become most useful when discussed with a professional who can contextualize them; this step often clarifies whether outpatient support or more intensive care is indicated.
+Understanding your treatment options based on screen results reduces the risk of mismatched care levels.

 What works in 2025